Gildan Activewear (NYSE:GIL) Releases FY23 Earnings Guidance

-Gildan Activewear (NYSE:GIL – Get Free Report) (TSE:GIL) issued an update on its FY23 earnings guidance on Thursday morning.
+Gildan Activewear (NYSE:GIL – Get Free Report) (TSE:GIL) updated its FY23 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.55-2.65 for the period, compared to the consensus estimate of $2.95.
 The company issued revenue guidance of $3.25-3.35 billion, compared to the consensus revenue estimate of $3.28 billion.
 Gildan Activewear also updated its FY 2023 guidance to $2.55-$2.65 EPS.

 Wall Street Analyst Weigh In

-A number of analysts have recently issued reports on the stock.
-Citigroup cut their target price on shares of Gildan Activewear from $42.00 to $40.00 and set a buy rating for the company in a research note on Friday.
-TD Securities upgraded Gildan Activewear from a hold rating to a buy rating and increased their target price for the stock from $36.00 to $38.00 in a research note on Friday.
-StockNews.com upgraded Gildan Activewear from a sell rating to a hold rating in a research note on Friday, July 7th.
-UBS Group increased their target price on Gildan Activewear from $41.00 to $42.00 in a research note on Thursday, May 4th.
-Finally, Stifel Nicolaus initiated coverage on shares of Gildan Activewear in a research report on Monday, May 1st.
-They set a buy rating and a $38.00 price target on the stock.
+Several research analysts recently commented on the company.
+StockNews.com raised Gildan Activewear from a sell rating to a hold rating in a research note on Friday, July 7th.
+UBS Group upped their price objective on Gildan Activewear from $41.00 to $42.00 in a research report on Thursday, May 4th.
+TD Securities raised Gildan Activewear from a hold rating to a buy rating and upped their price objective for the stock from $36.00 to $38.00 in a research report on Friday.
+CIBC lowered their price objective on Gildan Activewear from $38.00 to $37.00 and set an outperform rating for the company in a research report on Friday.
+Finally, Citigroup lowered their price objective on Gildan Activewear from $42.00 to $40.00 and set a buy rating for the company in a research report on Friday.
 One investment analyst has rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of Moderate Buy and an average price target of $39.94.
+According to MarketBeat, the stock has an average rating of Moderate Buy and an average target price of $39.94.

 Institutional Trading of Gildan Activewear